 The Rent Algorithm Becomes the Landlord

-Algorithmic rent-setting turns housing price into a model-mediated institution: not only what a home costs, but how landlords learn not to compete.
+Algorithmic rent-setting turns housing price into a model-mediated institution: not only what a home costs, but how landlords learn whether to compete.

 The Lease as Interface